Pickering Community Junior School- Pupil Premium Reporting to Parents

 Pupil premium resources may also be used to target able children on FSM to achieve Greater Depth at the end of KS2.

 The Governors of the school will publish information on how they have used their Pupil Premium Grant to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.

 The impact of the use of the PPG will be monitored, evaluated and reviewed on a termly basis by the school's Deputy Headteacher in conjunction with the whole Senior Leadership Team.

-For further details on how the PPG is allocated for 2017-2018 please refer to the strategy statement below.
+For further details on how the PPG was allocated for 2017-2018 please refer to the strategy statement below.
 The strategy statement for 2018-2019 can also be viewed on this page.